 Valued at over 3 trillion dollars, the global fashion industry contributes to a healthy 2% of the global GDP.
 Be it through the sewing machine or the eCommerce market, the fashion industry has always been the pioneers of technological innovation.
-In the 21st century, technology-driven innovations like artificial intelligence (AI) or machine learning in fashion industry are changing every aspect of this forward-looking business domain.
+In the 21st century, technology-driven innovations like artificial intelligence (AI) or machine learning in the fashion industry are changing every aspect of this forward-looking business domain.

-The use of AI in fashion industry of 2020 has become so well entrenched that 44% of the fashion retailers (who have not adopted AI) are today facing bankruptcy.
+The use of AI in the fashion industry of 2020 has become so well entrenched that 44% of the fashion retailers (who have not adopted AI) are today facing bankruptcy.
 As a result of this, global spending on AI technologies by the fashion & retail industry is expected to reach $7.3 billion each year by the year 2022.

 Artificial Intelligence & Machine Learning – Impact in the Fashion Industry

 Supported by the easy availability of big data, customer personalization, and other services in fashion companies are simply no longer feasible without the use of AI in fashion.
 According to McKinsey, the leading 20% of the global fashion brands are generating 144% of the industry profits.
 This means that for any fashion brand, it needs to be in the top 20% to be a profitable business.
 Driven by this necessity, fashion brands are investing in AI and ML technologies to remain relevant in a highly competitive marketplace.

 Now that we have understood the importance of AI and machine learning for the fashion industry, here are some of the ways in which these technologies are making an impact:

 With more sophisticated data collection, fashion brands are using technology to understand customer needs and design better apparel.
 For example, a Germany-based fashion platform, Zalando (in partnership with Google) is using AI-powered fashion designing that is based on the customer’s preferred colors, textures, and other style preferences.